London, UK Late 2007

 -Seth

-the music i hear (for timothy aher)
+music i hear

-cold moon light
+moon light

-a long night
+long night

 carries

-so young
+so

-the man-child’s soul
+man-child’s soul

-and a poet
+a poet

-can only cry
+only cry

-the pain so deep
+pain so deep

-a loss so real
+loss so real

-he has passed this life
+has passed this life

-maybe peace
+maybe

 yet